I’m a historian philosophically exploring how cross-cultural experience impacts our relationship with ourselves.

-If you’d like to collaborate, drop a note here: contact form .
+If you’d like to collaborate, drop a note here .

 Fiction